 - Put the tamarind paste in a small pot with the sugars and fish sauce.
 Stir over medium heat until the sugars dissolve.
 Taste the sauce.
 Does it need a more savory taste?
 Add fish sauce.
 More sweet?
 Add sugar.
 More sour?
 Add tamarind paste.

 - If you have one, use a large cast iron pan to make the Pad Thai in.
-In Thailand, many Pad Thai chefs use a flat surface to cook noodles to keep the moisture in the noodles.
+In Thailand, many Pad Thai chefs use a flat surface to cook noodles to help with not having too much moisture in the noodles.
 If you don’t have one, use whatever large pan you have.

-- Warm oil in pan until it is jumping.
+- Warm coconut oil in pan.
 Add garlic and shallots and stir until fragrant.

-- Add noodles, and sauce slowly.
-The key to Pad Thai is the noodles, and you do not want your noodles mushy!
-Keep the noodles spread out in the pan as much as possible and add just enough sauce until the noodles are soft and have soaked it up.
+- Keep the noodles spread out in the pan as much as possible and add just enough sauce until the noodles are soft to touch and have soaked it up.
 If the noodles still don’t seem cooked, add a little water until they are cooked.

-- Turn off the heat once the shrimp are pink.
-Add chives and bean sprouts and mix it up.
-If you think it needs some more sauce or certain flavors, add more.
+- If you think it needs some more sauce or certain flavors, add more.

-- Make sure you have crushed peanuts, lime, dried Thai red pepper flakes, sugar and fish sauce on the table, and add to your delight.
+- Make sure you have extra fresh bean sprouts, and fresh chives, crushed peanuts, lime, dried Thai red pepper flakes, sugar and fish sauce on the table, and add to your delight to each individual serving.

 *If you use these ingredients your Pad Thai will taste more authentic, but if you don’t use them, it will still taste yummy, don’t fear.